Causes and Diagnoses

 • Vestibular testing: A set of tests using video goggles to assess balance function and determine the best plan for improving balance dysfunction.

 • Magnetic resonance imaging (MRI) scan: This test creates detailed images using a large magnet, a computer and radiofrequencies.
 Unlike CT scans or X-rays, MRI does not use radiation.
-This is the gold standard diagnosing an acoustic neuroma.
+It is considered the gold standard for diagnosis of acoustic neuroma.

 Tests